cortexproject/cortex/docs/architecture.md

 ### Chunks storage (default)

 The chunks storage stores each single time series into a separate object called _Chunk_.
-Each Chunk contains the timestamp-value pairs for a given period (defaults to 12 hours) of the series.
+Each Chunk contains the samples for a given period (defaults to 12 hours).
 Chunks are then indexed by time range and labels, in order to provide a fast lookup across many (over millions) Chunks.

 For this reason, the chunks storage consists of: